DIY Mold Inspection – Part 2: Hidden Moisture Sources

 Most people don’t realize that the majority of mold in homes that causes poor indoor air quality and health issues grows as a result of high humidity levels and hidden moisture sources.

 It is these hidden moisture sources that cause:

 - Black mold in showers

-- Damp basement smell (which is active mold)
+- Damp basement smell (gasses from active mold growth)